-This course is designed to provide the student with an overview of the international marketing arena.
-The course deals with all aspects of marketing from an international perspective and pre-pares students to deal with foreign competitive situations and international opportunities.
+This course is designed to provide the student with an overview of international marketing.
+The course deals with all aspects of marketing from an international perspective and prepares students to deal with foreign competitive situations and international opportunities.
 It also includes material on e-commerce and internet marketing.
 It offers practical hands-on exposure to marketing challenges faced by Canadian small and medium-sized businesses.

 BBUS 3431.
 BBUS 3651 and BBUS 3471 are recommended.

 Upon completion of this course, students should be able to: